demonixis/2MGFXGuiConverter/README.md

 2MGFXGuiConverter
 =================

-A simple drag &amp; drop shader converter for 2MGFX.
-Convert all your effect without the use of command line, just with a simple drag & drop.
-You can select the profile you want (OpenGL or DirectX11).
+A drag'n drop shader converter to use with 2MGFX.
+Convert all your effects without the use of the command line.

+Supported profiles:
+- DirectX
+- OpenGL
+- PlayStation 4

 ## How to use it ?

-Just compile it and place 2MGFX.exe (with all its dlls) in a folder named "2MGFX" or in the same folder.
+Open the solution with Visual Studio and compile it.
+Place the executable in the 2MGFX folder (or in the top level) and open it.

 ## About MonoGame project

-MonoGame is an OpenSource, OpenGL implementation of Microsoft's XNA 4 APIs, find [more information here](https://github.com/mono/MonoGame "MonoGame on github")
+[MonoGame](https://github.com/mono/MonoGame "MonoGame on github") is free and open source project.

+MIT License